 Would you do a deep knee bend with 60 kg on your shoulders straight after getting up?
 What a question, you might think, of course not!
-From an early age we have learned that you need to warm up your muscles before doing a heavy exercise.
+From an early age we have learned that you have to warm up your muscles before doing a heavy exercise.
 And yet many people don't do this with their singing voice.
-Without training the voice beforehand, they just sing away at rehearsals or performances.
-Often up to high registers that demand maximum performance from their vocal muscles.
-And they are surprised when their voice breaks or they become hoarse prematurely.
+Whether in rehearsals or during PerformancesThey just sing away, up to high registers that demand maximum performance from their vocal muscles.
+And they are surprised when their voice breaks or they become prematurely hoarse.

-Competitive athletes, dancers and instrumentalists spend a lot of time building muscle strength, good technique and neuromuscular memory for their movements.
+Competitive athletes, dancers and instrumentalists spend a lot of time building muscle strength, good technique and neuromuscular memory for their movement sequences.
 As singers, we can learn a lot from them - especially from the principles and systematics of their training.
-This enables us to train our voice even more effectively.

 Also the Structure of an exercise session we can learn from them.
 Each training is divided into three phases.